joeattardi/picmo/docs/docs/api/picmo/classes/renderer.md

 # `Renderer`

-Abstract class.
+Abstract base class for renderers.

 Controls how emoji are rendered, and also the data that is emitted when an emoji is selected.

 :::note